TiraWeb/TiraWeb/README.md

 ### 👨‍💻 About Me

-DevOps Engineer intern at **Velaris**, running a multi-tenant AWS platform across dev/staging/prod.
+DevOps Engineer intern at **Velaris**, running a multi-tenant AWS platform.
-Currently deep in **ECS capacity provider redesigns, cost optimization, and observability pipelines**.
+Currently deep in **ECS capacity provider redesigns, cost optimizations and observability pipelines**.
-Also studying for the **AWS ML Engineer Associate** cert, and finishing a BSc in Computer Science.
+Also studying for the **AWS ML Associate / k8s CKA** certs and finishing a BSc in Computer Science.

 - 🔭 Currently building: additive CloudFormation capacity provider overhauls across ECS clusters
-- 💸 Recently shipped: cost-attribution tooling that surfaced 4-figure/month savings in Fargate + RDS
+- 💸 Recently shipped: cost-attribution tooling that surfaced savings in EC2 + RDS
 - 🌱 Learning: ML on AWS, deeper KEDA/EKS autoscaling patterns
 - ⚡ Fun fact: I've debugged more `SelectionCriteria` and `FilterPattern` CloudFormation errors than I'd like to admit